Q: Is there a fee for paying my bill in the Company office, by phone, or by automatic bill payment

 Q: How can I pay my water bill?

-A: Bellflower-Somerset accepts payments by mail, by walk-in, by phone and by automatic bill payment.
-Payments by phone can only be made with a Visa/Mastercard/Discover.
+A: Bellflower-Somerset accepts payments by mail, by walk-in, by phone, by automatic bill payment and online through our website.
+Payments by phone are made by calling 844-793-3989 .

 Q: How do I start water service?